This activity has been run in several ways:

 After making boat shapes from foil or modelling clay, add cargo of marbles/coins to see how much it can carry before sinking.
 In each case ask students to explain what is happening in terms of weight/density/displacement/buoyancy.

 Challenge 1 as an activity on boats and how they float:

 After using tin foil to make shapes that can carry cargo, test how many marbles/rocks/seeds they can carry before sinking.
 Discuss how boats are constructed to carry a lot without sinking.
 Then add a little flow to the water by moving a finger or stick through it to see if the boat and cargo can still float, and relate to how some boats are designed to carry cargo on rivers or oceans.

-Pacific Northwest First Nations canoes are made from Western Red Cedar.
+Pacific Northwest indigenous canoes are made from Western Red Cedar.
 The wood is strong, but lightweight.
 The oils make it buoyant and resistant to rot.
 Freight canoes travelling over open water are made large with high prows and sterns, so that they can ride the ocean waves without sinking.

 Students can try experimenting with their foil boat shape and cargo to see how much water turbulence they can withstand.

 Start with a 2x2x2cm piece of styrofoam.
 Add nails, paper clips and modelling clay to give it neutral buoyancy, so that it floats half way down the water.
 For this challenge, make sure the water is deeper.
 If not possible to achieve neutral buoyancy (hard), try and make the assembly sink as slowly as possible.
 At neutral density the combined density of the materials are the same as water density.

 Challenge 2 as an activity on fish movement in water: